khakhalin/MTG/README.md

-Fun analyses of Magic the Gathering data
+R Analyses of Magic the Gathering data
 ========================================

 ## Drafts from Draftsim